-I’m working on topics related to Data Management in a single data center and geographically distributed clouds environments.
+I’m working on topics related to large-scale Data Management in geographically distributed clouds and Edge environments.

 The first part of my Ph.D. was dedicated to improve service provisioning in geo-distributed clouds and Fog/Edge environments.
-We worked on network-aware retrieval of Virtual Machine Images in geo-distributed clouds and on the network-aware placement of container images in Edge environment (for more details, our work led to two publications here and here).
+We worked on network-aware data placement and retrieval of Virtual Machine Images (VMIs) and container images in geo-distributed clouds and and Edge environments (for more details, our work led to two publications here and here).

 Currently, I’m focusing on reducing the storage cost of data-intensive clusters without scarifying data availability.
 More specifically, we study the opportunities and the challenges in integrating Erasure Coding (EC) for online data analytics.
 As a first step, through an in-depth performance evaluation study we evaluate how analytic workloads, data persistency, failures, the back-end storage devices, and the network configuration impact the performance for MapReduce jobs running under erasure coding and replication (this work led to a publication here).
 Moreover, a poster about data processing in Fog can be found here.

 Briefly, the subject of my thesis is about scalable and efficient data management for building and running data-intensive services.